YahooArchive/ctv-ttml/README.md

 	new KONtx.media.Captions();

 It should be noted that there is no way to force the hardware renderer.
-This is because not all vendors support the hardware path.
-If "auto" is chosen then we will detect the hardware support and, if available, use it but if it is not available we will fall back to the software path automatically.
+This is because not all device partners support the hardware path.
+If "auto" is chosen then Yahoo will detect the hardware support and, if available, use it but if it is not available Yahoo will fall back to the software path automatically.

 ------------------------------------------------------------------------------------------------------------------------
 Using the default parser